-- achieve financial sustainability aimed at ensuring that our recurrent (operating) revenue is sufficient to cover an efficient operating expense base including depreciation, that is, positive operational ratios - to ensure adequate funding is available to provide efficient and effective water and wastewater services to the community - continuation of good asset management to ensure that all infrastructure assets are well maintained and are fit for purpose - address key intergenerational infrastructure and service issues, which allows any significant financial burden to be spread over a number of years and not impact adversely on current or future ratepayers - provide good financial and asset risk management which gives assurance that major risks have been considered and are reflected in future operational, financial and asset management planning - effective planning, continually reviewing and refining the costing and quotation for goods and services following a structured but flexible process for quotation and tendering contracts in line with corporate processes and sound contracting principles - maximising the use of grants and/or subsidies for works, where opportunities are identified - holding an appropriate level of insurance cover

-• monitoring the sundry debtors to ensure revenues are maximised.
+- ensuring that our recurrent (operating) revenue is sufficient to cover an efficient operating expense base including depreciation, that is, positive operational ratios - ensuring adequate funding is available to provide efficient and effective water and wastewater services to the community and to meet all regulatory requirements - good asset management practices to ensure that all infrastructure assets are well maintained and are fit for purpose - addressing key intergenerational infrastructure and service issues, which allows any significant financial burden to be spread over several years. - providing good financial and asset risk management which gives assurance that major risks have been considered and are reflected in future operational, financial and asset management planning - effective planning, continually review and refine the costing and quotation for goods and services following a structured but flexible process for quotation and tendering contracts in line with corporate processes and sound contracting principles - maximising the use of grants and/or subsidies for works, where opportunities are identified - holding an appropriate level of insurance cover - monitoring the sundry debtors to ensure revenues are maximised.